Evolution of networks with multiple junctions: The flow of networks with at most two triple junctions

-At the moment we do not have a way to restart the flow in the first situation.
+We actually do not have a natural way to restart the flow in the first situation.
 In the second one, a natural ``choice'' is to assume that the flow ends and the whole network vanishes for $t>T$.

 We conclude this example with a couple of open questions.